rajatcse1/SFDC_Training/Practice/Program/01_Basic Declarations and Expressions.md

 87. Write a Apex programming to display the sizes and ranges for each of C's data types.
 Sample Output:
 ```
-Ranges for integer data types in C
+Ranges for integer data types in Apex

 ------------------------------------------------------------
 int8_t                    -128                   127